-SBHC and school personnel work together collaboratively to address issues related to DE&I through ongoing training and professional development.
-Continuing support and collaboration strengthen the DE&I work and outcomes.
+SBHC and school personnel work together collaboratively to address issues through ongoing training and professional development.
+Continuing support and collaboration strengthen the work and outcomes.

 Crisis response and support:

 SBHC partners in supporting the school's crisis prevention, intervention, and postvention plans with clear roles and expectations.
 Crisis prevention includes activities that reduce risk and promote healing.
 Intervention includes identifying students who may be at-risk for suicide.
 Postvention includes supporting schools after the loss of a student.